gmoraita/DevOps-Course-Starter/README.md

 * Security: Select username/password authentication and select the IP from where your app is hosted Note that once created, the cluster might take a bit of time to spin up

 Change the ```.env``` you created to add the connection string on ```DB_CONNECTION_STRING```.
-Replace the placeholders for username, passowrd and cluster as follows:
+Replace the placeholders for database, username and cluster as follows:
 * USER_NAME: Created when you signed up to MongoDB Atalas.
 A list is visible in the "Database Access" menu under the "Security" heading
 * PASSWORD: Created druing sign up as well.
 If lost you'll have to to change the password in the "Database Access" menu.
 * CLUSTER: Get from the mongo URL which is visible in the "Connect" menu of your cluster.
-Look for a URL that ends .mongodb.net
+Look for a URL that ends with mongodb.net

 ## Running the App